 Don’t settle for the first quote you receive.
 The best way to ensure you’re getting a fair price is to get estimates from at least three different reputable movers.
 This allows you to compare not just the cost, but also the services included.
 When you request a quote, make sure it’s a binding estimate based on an in-home or virtual survey of your belongings.
 Vague quotes over the phone are often inaccurate.
 Comparing multiple detailed estimates gives you a clear picture of the market rate and helps you find the best value for your specific long-distance move.

-Understand Your Moving Contract
+What to Look for in Your Moving Contract

 The moving contract, or bill of lading, is your legal agreement with the mover, so it pays to read it carefully.
 This document should outline all the services, costs, pickup and delivery dates, and liability coverage.
 Pay close attention to the fine print.
 Ask about potential extra charges for things like stairs, long carries, or shuttle services if a large truck can’t access your home.
 Also, clarify the company’s policy on changing your moving date or canceling.
 Understanding these details upfront prevents hidden fees and ensures there are no surprises on moving day.